robertoestivill/slacknorris/README.md

 Server side logic is implemented using AWS Lambda and API Gateway.

-Although all the code is hosted in this project, there's a lot of AWS configuration that is not reflected here and will cause this project not to run out of the box.
+Although all the code is hosted in this project, there is a lot of AWS configuration that is not expressed here and will cause this project not to run out of the box.

 There are three lambdas in this project and each gets compiled into a different module.